grifferz/pah-irc/README.md

 *   `deal me in`

     Join in to the currently-active game.
-You'll receive a hand at the next deal.
+You'll immediately receive a hand and a reminder of the current Black Card by private message.
+You can play your hand immediately.

     If the game already has 20 players then you will need to wait until one of them resigns.